IBM/automated-visual-analysis/README.md

 1. User inserts storage card from drone/camera
 2. User drags images to specified folder.
 3. Script recognizes new images have been added to folder
-4. Script posts new Images to IBM Visual Insights <!-- Maximo Visual Inspection APIs -->
+4. Script posts new images to Maximo Visual Inspection api <!-- Maximo Visual Inspection APIs -->
 5. Analysis results are returned to Python
 6. Results are parsed and written to a CSV file
 7. CSV file is loaded into web application